TheMonk2121/ai-dev-tasks/PRD-B-1014-MCP-File-Processing-Integration.md

 ### How Does It Integrate?
 - **LTST Memory System**: Extends existing conversation storage and context merging
 - **Database Layer**: Uses existing PostgreSQL schema with new file processing tables
-- **API Layer**: Integrates with existing memory rehydration and session management
+- **API Layer**: Integrates with existing memory rehydration and session managemen
 - **UI Layer**: Extends current interface with drag-and-drop capabilities

 ### What Are the Constraints?